nalwayv/MyLeetCode/README.md

 - 3151\.
 Special Array I
 - 3160\.
 Find the Number of Distinct Colors Among the Balls
 - 3163\.
 String Compression III
+- 3190\.
+Find Minimum Operations to Make All Elements Divisible by Three
 - 3206\.
 Alternating Groups I
 - 3217\.
 Delete Nodes From Linked List Present in Array
 - 3242\.
 Design Neighbor Sum Service